A career based, validated Diploma course to launch a career as a professional interior designer

 The KLC Diploma Interior Design is recognised as providing students with the practical knowledge and skills combined with creativity and professionalism to gain entry to the interior design industry.
 KLC's Careers Service will work closely with individual students if required to help them make a successful transition from course to workplace.
 Students should be aware that it is becoming increasingly commonplace within the interior design industry for recent graduates to be offered an internship of one to three months before full employment is offered.
 Many Diploma graduates ultimately hope to run their own design practice but look to gain valuable experience as part of a design team on graduation.
 Typically, they opt for small or medium size studios where they can gain hands on experience across the board.
 Career workshops and assistance with CVs and portfolios are an integral part of the course.
 In addition individual career advice sessions can be provided and, with regular approaches from some of the leading design companies, it is often possible to put graduating students directly in touch with potential employers.

 Students are encouraged to opt for work shadowing during their second year which is organised by the Careers Service through KLC's extensive range of contacts in the industry.
-The inclusion of a one year Student Membership of the BIID (British Institute of Interior Design) within the course fee, provides excellent networking and broader study opportunities.
+Graduates will be eligible for BIID membership and able to join their Professional Pathway at Level 2.

 The many successful graduates working in the industry attest to the effectiveness of the course which they attribute to the high levels of support from tutors, the majority of whom are professional interior designers, and KLC's practical approach that employers particularly appreciate.
 The recent validation process has served to further enhance the course and the resulting project work is increasingly well considered and creative.

 No previous art or design experience is necessary.
-Normally the entry standard is a degree, but mature students with sufficient prior learning experience are also encouraged.
-Any non-degree holding students that are accepted onto this course will be required to attend the Diploma Preparatory Course.
+Normally the entry standard is a degree, but mature students with sufficient prior learning experience are particularly encouraged.
+Non-degree holding younger students who have undertaken short-term courses, internships or work experience are required to write a report on their participation in the course or workplace, and provide a reference from their tutor / employer.
+Any non-degree holding students that are accepted onto this course will be required to complete the Diploma Preparatory Course.

 Numbers are strictly limited and the first step is to arrange an interview the purpose of which is to provide applicants an opportunity to visit the school and learn about the course in detail and for the interviewer to assess the applicant's academic ability, motivation, performance under pressure and the reasons for undertaking the training.
 English language ability must also be competent and a minimum score of 6.5 on the International English Language Testing System www.ielts.org or its equivalent is required.